Back to work

 in real time.

-An award-winning surgical training simulator featuring real-time soft-body physics, accurate tissue deformation and bleeding mechanics for neurosurgery education.
+An award-winning surgical training simulator built for an inter-university competition - real-time soft-body physics, accurate tissue deformation and bleeding mechanics for neurosurgery education.
 Recognized as Best University Graduate Project 2023.

 Role